 There are dozens of Sales Contracts, and their are hundreds of tasks.
 They are out of order and, simply, too much information is displayed to be usable.
 First, let’s acknowledge that SharePoint provides very effective and intuitive ways to filter and sort documents and items in libraries and lists.
 This can be done on a column-by-column basis or by using the filters pane (both highlighted in red below):

 Moving the Filters into SharePoint List Views to make a Report for Contract Lifecycle Management (CLM)

-But, Sales doesn’t want to apply these filters and sorts every time they visit the list, and some “reports” they want involve multiple filters that aren’t so simple to reapply over-and-over.
-They need these reports, a.k.a.
-SharePoint list/library views, to be saved and sharable so they and their teammates can run and switch between them effectively.
-Let’s look at how Sales does this.
+But, we don’t want to apply these filters and sorts every time we visit the list, and some “reports” involve multiple filters that aren’t so simple to reapply over-and-over.
+These reports, a.k.a.
+SharePoint list/library views, can be saved and sharable so everybody can run and switch between them effectively.

-The first report they want, which again is common to many business management scenarios, is a report on Sales Contracts by Stage.
+The first report, which again is common to many business management scenarios, is a report on Sales Contracts by Stage.
 There are five stages: Creation, Collaboration, Execution Administration, and Closeout.
-So, they will create 5 views where each is filtered by a specific stage, and in all cases they will also order the results in ascending order by the Expire Date of the contract, and then again ascending by the Customer Name.
+So, create 5 views where each is filtered by a specific stage, and in all cases order the results in ascending order by the Expire Date of the contract, and then again ascending by the Customer Name.

 - Control Gear > Library Settings

 - Scroll down to the bottom of the page > “Create view”